prcutler/nflpool/README.md

 via JSON to be displayed on the web.

 For for more information on the league or rules, [visit the website](http://mlbpool2.com/rules/nfl-pool-rules/).

+The nflpool application is licensed using the GNU AGPL.